Greensweight/classifying-ai-generated-images/README.md

 ## Conclusion

 This project successfully evaluated and compared SVM, KNN, and CNN for AI-generated image detection.
 CNN proved to be the most effective method with the highest accuracy.
 This highlights its suitability for image classification tasks involving real versus AI-generated images.
+The results can be replicated by running any of the three Jupyter notebooks.